 The Tail Wags the Dog

-Facebook testified before Congress that Russia used their platform to disseminate disinformation in the run-up to the 2017 U.S. Presidential election.
+Facebook testified before Congress that Russia used its platform to disseminate disinformation in the run-up to the 2017 U.S. Presidential election.
 It was all designed precisely to lower the level of discourse and keep opposing ideological camps at each other’s throat.

 Now, pessimists could look at the evidence of nation-states weaponizing social media for geopolitical purposes and say that the future is bleak indeed, but that would ignore all the good that is being done on social media which is good being done.